mintty/wsltty/README.md

   root directory of the cygwin standalone installation hosting wsltty.
   So `%HOME%` would mean `%LOCALAPPDATA%\wsltty\home\%USERNAME%`.
   If you define `HOME` at Windows level, this changes accordingly.
-  Note, however, that the WSL `HOME` is a completely different setting.
+  Note, however, that the WSL `$HOME` is a completely different setting.

 #### Shell selection and Login shell ####